microsoft/aed-rust-learn-content/automated-tests/includes/5-integration-tests.md

-# Integration Tests
+# Write integration tests

-While unit and documentation tests provide conciseness and specific tests, it is generally a good idea to test our crate as a whole, to test that many parts of our code work correctly together.
+While unit and documentation tests provide concise and specific tests, it is generally a good idea to test our crate as a whole, confirming that many parts of our code work correctly together.

-Rust test suite can also handle *integration tests* so that we can test our library in the same way any other code would, meaning we can only call functions that are part of our library’s public API.
+The Rust test suite also has *integration tests* so that we can test our library in the same way any other code would, meaning we can only call functions that are part of our library’s public API.

-Cargo looks for integration tests in *tests* directory (next to the *src* folder) and will run each source file in it.
+Cargo looks for integration tests in the *tests* directory (next to the *src* directory) and will run each source file in it.

-Lets try out how to write integration tests by creating a new small project.
+Lets now write some integration tests by creating a new small project.
 Run the following commands in your terminal:

 ```sh
 $ cargo new --lib rusty_pizza